Homocode/kanban-api-backend/README.md

 <br>

 **HTTP logic layer**: Is divided into two folders, Routes and Controllers.
-Handles the http requests from the client, route them to the respective controllers for validation, delegate to the correspondent service and send the response back.
+Handles the http requests from the client, route them to the respective controllers for validation and delegate to the correspondent service and send the response back.
 The HTTP/Express context ends in this layer.

 **Business logic layer**: Is divided into two main folders, Services and Data base.
 Handles the task send by the controllers and manage the data acces for the data base.